Giskard-AI/giskard/python-client/docs/guides/installation_library/index.md

 ## What should I do if I have dependency issues?

-While installing Giskard, if you have any conflicts with the Giskard dependencies (see the list of dependencies for Giskard), please change the version of the conflicting library if possible.
-For instance, if you have dependency conflicts with pandas, please do
+While installing Giskard, if you have any conflicts with the Giskard dependencies (see the list of dependencies for Giskard), please change the version of the conflicting libraries.

+For instance, if you have dependency conflicts with `pandas`, please do
 ```sh
 pip uninstall giskard
 pip uninstall pandas